 Collaborators: Alfredo Castro (actor), Sergio Armstrong (cinematographer), Gael Garcia Bernal (actor), Juan Larraín (producer and brother).

-Larraín’s Manero, inspired in the writer-director’s imagination by a photograph he randomly saw in a book of a well-dressed man in 1970s attire which triggered the idea that he could be both a disco-lover and a serial killer, takes us to 1978, Saturday-night-fever era for some but the brutal years of Pinochet’s grip in Chile as dark in lighting as it is in tone.
+Pablo Larraín’s Tony Manero was inspired in the writer-director’s imagination by a photograph he randomly saw in a book.
+It showed off a well-dressed man in 1970s attire which, imagination being an impulsive imp, triggered in Larraín the idea that this man could be both a disco-lover and a serial killer, an idea which stuck in his mind.
+Larraín’s eventual transformation of this seed into a full-blown film takes us to 1978, Saturday-night-fever era for some but the brutal years of Pinochet’s grip in Chile.
 Or for some, both, like Raul (Larraín regular Alfredo Castro), a 50-something sociopath whose obsession with John Travolta’s character effectively rules his life.
 Followed by Dardennes-style handheld camerawork, we find Raul religiously watching every repeat screening of the film, reciting the lines by heart, dressing exactly like Tony, down to the meticulously chosen colour of buttons.
-Most of all, he wants to be looked at by others as Manero, having no discernible personality of his own, and the ends to which he’ll go for this are shocking.
-This goes way beyond mere fandom, as we soon discover Raul and his fragile ego are soul-destroyed.
+Most of all, he wants to be looked at by others as Manero, having no discernible personality of his own, and the ends to which he’ll go to for this are shocking.
+This goes way beyond mere fandom; as we soon discover, Raul and his fragile ego are soul-destroyed.
 He is a genuinely unlikable and unpredictable protagonist – and Castro is pitch-perfect in his portrayal of this blank zombie of a man, as necessarily dark as the tone and lighting of this film.

-Meanwhile, in the background of the Santiago streets which Raul struts down, constant reminders pop up of the oppressive police state which Pinochet’s Chile was, and which no amount of disco can escape from.
-This grim emotionally dead totalitarian society is, Larraín reminds us, just the source from which a character like Raul would emerge.
+Meanwhile, in the background of the Santiago streets Raul struts down, constant reminders pop up of the oppressive police state which Pinochet’s Chile was, and which no amount of disco can mount an escape from.
+This grim, emotionally dead totalitarian society is, Larraín reminds us, just the source from which a character like Raul would emerge.
 The parallels between Raul and the state of the nation are in evidence even down to the superficial worship of Western culture.
-Whether it’s US-backed free-market economic reforms and courting the friendship of Reagan and Thatcher for Pinochet, or aping Travolta’s gyrating for Raul, in the end it is all cultural imperialism.
-Much like he would do four years later in No, Larraín also explores the hold television and consumerist pop-culture have on our aspirations, individual and cultural, with the inclusion of a TV Tony Manero lookalike contest (a sort of Chilean ‘Stars in Their Eyes‘) that Raul becomes hell-bent on winning.
+Whether it’s US-backed free-market economic reforms and courting the friendship of Reagan and Thatcher for Pinochet, or aping Travolta’s gyrating for Raul, in the end all of it is cultural imperialism.
+Much like he would do four years later in No, Larraín also explores the hold television and consumerist pop-culture have on our aspirations, individual and cultural, with the inclusion of a TV Tony Manero lookalike contest (a sort of Chilean version of the erstwhite British Saturday night TV filler ‘Stars in Their Eyes‘) which Raul becomes hell-bent on winning.

 With its grimy look and unpalatable central character, Tony Manero isn’t particularly pleasant viewing; no surprise that it took the less harsh but no less impressive No for Larraín’s full international breakthrough.
 Its uncompromising honesty, however, makes its force as a commentary on Chile’s immediate past.
 Larraín had already emerged as a key new voice in Chilean cinema, with plenty to say and imaginatively unusual ways to say it, and continues to be a director to follow.
 (June 2015)

 No is 36-year-old Chilean director Pablo Larraín’s fourth film and his third in a loose trilogy set during the Pinochet era, after Tony Manero (2008) and Post Mortem (2010).
-With a cheerier tone to these darker preceding films, and with the ever-reliable Gael Garcia Bernal in the lead role, No is potentially a real breakthrough film for Larraín.
+With a tone surprisingly cheerier than these darker preceding films, and with the ever-reliable Gael Garcia Bernal in the lead role, No is potentially a real breakthrough film for Larraín’s cinema towards wider spectatorship, but without losing its political edge.

-The film takes place in 1988, 15 years after the CIA-backed coup which put Pinochet in power.
-Now, the changing international political landscape has left Pinochet out-of-favour with the major powers and the pressure is on to superficially seem like a democratic leader, forcing the dictator to call a national referendum on his leadership.
-Garcia Bernal plays Rene Saavedra, a savvy advertising executive based on a combination of real-life characters, approached by the anti-Pinochet contingent to head their allocated television campaign for the “No” vote.
+The film takes place in 1988, 15 years after the CIA-backed coup which killed democratically-elected President Salvador Allende and put military dictator Augusto Pinochet in power.
+Now, the changing international political landscape has left Pinochet out-of-favour with the major powers and facing pressure to, at least superficially, seem like a democratic leader, forcing the dictator to call a national referendum on his leadership.
+Garcia Bernal plays Rene Saavedra, a savvy advertising executive based on a combination of real-life characters, who is approached by the anti-Pinochet contingent to head their allocated television campaign for the “No” vote.

 But as we see in the opening sequences, where Rene is effectively courted by both sides in turn, he is apolitical and initially works on the anti-Pinochet electoral broadcasts purely for the professional challenge it implies.
 This is what creates the main dynamic of the film, and to the dismay of those around him he treats the TV spots not by making reference to the deaths and torture under Pinochet’s regime, but no differently to the Coca Cola commercials he is more used to making.
-In typical ’80s aspirational marketing manner, he sells the idea of happiness, with catchy jingles and smiling actors.
-The message to the Chilean people is a simple one: You can have this happiness if you vote No. Yet as Rene follows through his actions despite the danger they put him in, we see his reasons evolve and his investment in the campaign becoming deeper, some sort of politicisation process takes place even as he is paradoxically depoliticising the No campaign.
+Using the 1980s spiel of aspirational marketing, he sells the idea of happiness, with catchy jingles and smiling actors.
+The message to the Chilean people is a simple one: You can have this happiness if you vote No. Yet as Rene follows through his actions despite the danger they put him in, we see his reasons evolve and his investment in the campaign become deeper, as some sort of politicisation process takes place even as he is paradoxically depoliticising (and commercialising_ the No campaign.

 Jackie (2016)/Neruda (2016)